elastic/apm/specs/agents/sanitization.md

 | Default        | `password, passwd, pwd, secret, *key, *token*, *session*, *credit*, *card*, authorization, set-cookie` |
 | Dynamic        | `true` |
 | Central config | `true` |

+## Configuration

+Agents MUST provide a minimum default configuration of

+    [ 'password', 'passwd', 'pwd', 'secret', '*key', '*token*', '*session*', '*credit*','*card*', 'authorization', 'set-cookie']

+for the `sanitize_field_names` configuration value.
+Agent's MAY include the following extra fields in their default configuration to avoid breaking changes

+    ['pw','pass','connect.sid']

+If an end-user configures different values, these values MUST **replace** the above values.
+An end-user's configured values MUST NOT be merged with these default values.

+## Sanitizing Values

+If a payload field's name (a header key, a form key) matches a configured wildcard, that field's _value_ MUST be removed/redacted and the key itself MUST still be reported in the agent payload.
+Agents MAY chose the string they use to replace the value so long as it's consistent and does not reveal the value it has replaced.
+Some example replacement strings include `REDACTED`, `**********`, `-----------`, etc.

+Fields that MUST be sanitized are the HTTP Request headers, HTTP Response headers, and form fields in a `application/x-www-form-urlencoded` request body.
+No fields (including `set-cookie` headers) are exempt from this.

+The query string and other captured request bodies (such as `application/json`) MUST NOT be sanitized.

+Agents MAY choose to further sanitize fields based on the _value_ of a particular field, including the keys and values store in a cookie header.